NgocDuy3112/SIMPLE_CSV_AGENT/README.md

-# Installation:
+# Installation on local machines:

 - First, install ollama by go to https://ollama.com/ and click Download for your operating system.

 - Now open terminal and type `ollama run gemma2` and press Enter.
 It will download the gemma2 model to run as the Large Language Model.

--
+- Install neccessary packages by open a new terminal window and type `pip install -r requirements.txt` then press Enter.

-- Open another terminal window and type `streamlit run main.py` to enjoy the app.
+- Now type `streamlit run main.py` to enjoy the app.